 A suspended student is restricted from entering the school buildings, or coming onto school grounds; and a suspended student may not participate in any school sponsored activities or functions during the suspension period.

-The Director or his/her designee has the sole responsibility for determining who is suspended.
-The suspended student may not be permitted to return to school until a parental conference has been held.
+The Principal or his/her designee has sole responsibility for determining who is suspended.
+The suspended student and parent may be required to attend a re-entry conference to return to school.